dynamicguy/zimg/README.md

 ### Build:
 You should build dependences first.
 If you want to use distributed storage, make sure the optional storage backends beansdb(memcached protocol), or ssdb(redis protocol) is working well.
-More infomation of building zimg is in [Install Guide](http://zimg.buaa.us/documents/install/).
+More information of building zimg is in [Install Guide](http://zimg.buaa.us/documents/install/).

 ```
 git clone https://github.com/buaazp/zimg -b master --depth=1